English Section

 Opublikowany przez Onet Czwartek, 5 czerwca 2025

-Prosecutors now say the alleged irregularities may have inflated voter turnout at the polling station by nearly 20%.
+Prosecutors say the alleged irregularities may have inflated voter turnout at the polling station by nearly 20 percent.

-The incident took place during a tightly contested runoff between incumbent Andrzej Duda, backed by the right-wing Law and Justice (PiS) party, and centrist, pro-European challenger Rafał Trzaskowski.
+The incident took place during a tightly contested runoff in July 2020 between conservative incumbent Andrzej Duda, backed by the right-wing Law and Justice (PiS) party, and centrist, pro-European challenger Rafał Trzaskowski.

 Source: Onet.pl